Comfort A. Adams: Biography

-Adams was born in Cleveland, Ohio to Comfort Avery Adams Sr. and Katherine Emily Peticolas on November 1, 1868.
+Adams was born in Cleveland, Ohio, to Comfort Avery Adams Sr. and Katherine Emily Peticolas on November 1, 1868.

 "Doc Adams", as he was commonly addressed by his colleagues and friends, received his Honorary Doctorate of Engineering from his alma mater, Case School of Applied Science, in 1925 after having been on the faculty at Harvard College and dean of their engineering school for almost 35 years.
 He later received his second honorary doctorate from Lehigh University in 1939.
-By that time he had retired from Harvard.
-In terms of an all-around American engineer in the early 20th century, Comfort A. Adams comes the closest to being America's answer to Britain's I. K. Brunel.
+By that time, he had retired from Harvard.
+In terms of an all-around American engineer in the early 20th century, Adams comes the closest to being America's answer to Britain's I. K. Brunel.

 Adams was president of the American Institute of Electrical Engineers and the American Welding Society.
 He organized and chaired the Welding Research Council.

 Adams married Elizabeth Chassis Parsons in 1894, and they adopted two children.
-Adams died at his home in Philadelphia, Pennsylvania on February 21, 1958.
+Adams died at his home in Philadelphia, Pennsylvania, on February 21, 1958, aged 89.